denisidoro/abra/README.md

 A tool that makes data sharing between terminal windows easy.

 **abra** can be used for displaying info about the current working directory, for splitting stdout and stderr and much more.

+In the example below, whenever I `cd` into a different folder, another terminal window lists the files inside it.

 ![File tree demo](https://user-images.githubusercontent.com/3226564/103572068-c2878400-4eaa-11eb-86e1-651748a2dcd5.gif)